lkopf/eval_embeds/README.md

     Computes visual embeddings for each word
     (averages over all the visual feature vectors of all positive instances of a word):
     - vis_1031dim.txt

     Concatenates denotational and referential embeddings:
     - denref_600dim.txt

 - preprocess_embeddings.py

- Converts txt embeddings from .txt format to .json and .h5py formats for vico evaluation
+    Converts txt embeddings from .txt format to .json and .h5py formats for vico evaluation.

 ## Evaluate embeddings